Do you have times where you are Struggling to Stay on Top on Things?

 4. Take Care of Your Body:

 If your body is healthy and in good repair, you’re better able to handle stressors in your life.
 However, an unhealthy body can cause great amounts of additional stress.
-Eating a diet with fresh foods including fish, chicken, salads and vegetables, exercising regularly go for a daily walk for half an hour or become actively involved in your work such as climbing the stairs or vigorously doing your housework or gardening, getting enough sleep 6 – 8 hours per night or day if you are a shift worker, getting massages, engaging in with a health practitioner that will support your healthy lifestyle and pampering yourself are all good ways to take care of your body and make stress management easier.
+Eating a healthy diet with fresh foods including fish, chicken, salads and vegetables, exercising regularly go for a daily walk for half an hour or become actively involved in your work such as climbing the stairs or vigorously doing your housework or gardening, getting enough sleep 6 – 8 hours per night or day if you are a shift worker, getting massages, engaging in with a health practitioner that will support your healthy lifestyle and pampering yourself are all good ways to take care of your body and make stress management easier.

 5. Renew Your Spirit: